mohitmishra786/hacktoberfest-2022/README.md

 It's very easy.
 You don't need to be an expert in coding and programming.
 Here are the steps you need to follow to create your -(maybe)- EXAMPLE first pull request within few minutes.

 Star this repository.
-Navigate To index.html or main.css do so crazy contribution file Edit the file and insert the line of text in the specified location in the format as given in comment .
+- Navigate To any folder above that interests you and do some crazy contribution file
+- Add any code file or any program that you have already cloreated
-Now click on Propose button.
+- Now click on Propose button.
-Create a new pull request.
+- Create a new pull request.
-Wait for your Pull Request to be reviewed and merged!
+- Wait for your Pull Request to be reviewed and merged!

-Enjoy and welcome to Hacktoberfest 2021 and Keep Contributing :)
+Enjoy and welcome to Hacktoberfest 2022 and Keep Contributing :)
 You Can Upload Coded Projects In the Codes Directory

 ## Code Of Conduct